alexqfredrickson/notes/aws/aws.md

 #### VPN CloudHub

 AWS VPN CloudHub is a service provided with site-to-site VPNs that links AWS VPC virtual private gateways with customer gateways, allowing a Direct Connect-style connection from on-premise networks to AWS VPCs.
 It doesn't require a VPC, confusingly.

+### CodePipeline

+AWS CodePipeline is a managed continuous delivery (CD) service.
+It uses the following terminology and components:

+  * *Pipelines* encapsulate multiple *stages*.
+They are stateful, and can be `InProgress`, `Stopping`, `Stopped`, `Succeeded`, `Superseded`, or `Failed`.
+  * *Stages* are atomic actions performed against application *artifacts*.
+They might be build, test, or deployment stages.
+They encapsulate *actions*.
+Stages are locked during a pipeline execution.
+  * *Transitions* occur between *stages*.
+Transitions can be temporarily disabled.
+  * *Actions* are operations performed against application code.
+For example: a "deployment action" might deploy code to EC2 or Lambda.
+Action types are `source`, `build`, `test`, `deploy`, `approval`, and `invoke`.
+They can run serially, or in parallel.
+  * *Pipeline executions* are sets of changes released by a pipeline.
+They have their own unique IDs.
+They can be manually stopped.
+  * *Artifacts* consist of things like source code, built applications, dependencies, definition files, templates, etc.
+  * *Triggers* kick off pipelines.
+  * *Variables* configure actions in pipelines.
+  * *Conditions* are sets of *rules* for entering stages.
+  * *Rules* are like atomic "stage condition checks".

 ### Config